The-OpenROAD-Project-Attic/Resizer/README.md

 make

 The default build type is release to compile optimized code.
-The resulting executable is in `resizer`.
+The resulting executable is in `build/resizer`.

 Optional CMake variables passed as -D<var>=<value> arguments to CMake are show below.